CiscoTestAutomation/pyats/docs/easypy/usages.rst

 ``-C, --configuration``
     optional argument, used to provide the YAML plugin configuration file.
 Use this if you want to configure your Easypy to run certain plugins in custom orders for this particular run.
+Can be a file path or URL.

     .. code-block:: bash

-        bash$ pyats run job /path/to/jobfile.py --configuration /path/to/config.yaml
+        bash$ pyats run job /path/to/jobfile.py --configuration /path/to/config.yaml bash$ pyats run job /path/to/jobfile.py --configuration "http://path.to/config.yaml"

 ``--job-uid``
     optional argument.
 Allows upstream executor (eg, Jenkins) to pass down